Descent098/ezcv/docs/quick-start.md

 theme: dimension # Which of the included themes to use
 ua_code: UA-000000-0 # The UA code for google analytics
-resume: true # Whether to generate the resume page or not
+resume: true # Whether to generate the resume page or not ignore_exif_data : false # Whether to use exif data for gallery images
 ```

 ## Sections